 Janina Österholm - switched to cars in 1987, after a successful karting career that saw her as a regular rival to Mika Häkkinen.
 She was fifth in the Nordic Formula Ford Championship in 1987, behind Häkkinen and Mika Salo.
 After that, she raced more in touring cars and saloons, including three top-ten finishes in the Kemora 500 Midnight Sun race.
 In 1988, she was seventh, in a Bornebusch Racing Rover Vitesse, with Eva Bornebusch and Catta Lindgren.
 In 1989, she was tenth, in a Lasse Lehtinen’s Volvo 240 Turbo, with Lehtinen and Robert Koistinen.
 In 1990, she was sixth in a BMW M3, with Esa Salonen and Peter Elgaard.
 That year, she also raced the M3 in the Finnish Touring Car Championship, where she was third in Group A (over 2000cc).
 Despite having a reasonably high media profile at times, and family support, she disappears from the entry lists after this.

 Veera Virtanen - had her first season of senior motorsport in 2008, when she competed in most of the Finnish Formula Ford Zetec championship.
 Her best finish was sixth, at Ahvenisto, and she was ninth overall.
 After a long time-out, she returned to the circuits in 2013, in the Finrace series.
 Her car was a Honda Civic.
 She entered the Botniaring and Alastaro rounds, and had a best finish of eighth, at Botniaring.
 In 2014, she contested the Finrace series in a BMW Mini, running strongly.
 When she finished, she was mostly in the top ten, and she had three podium places, including a second at Pärnu.
 Her less-than-perfect finishing record dropped her to seventh in the championship.
 In 2015, she was tenth in the V1600 championship, probably due to missing some of the rounds.
 She was most successful at Pärnu, her favourite track, where she was second and third.
 Her car was a Volkswagen Lupo.
 She has also done promotional work for the Mini in Finland.
 In 2016, she took a new sporting direction, and started racing snowmobiles.
+She returned to V1600 temporarily in 2017, driving a Toyota Yaris, but only made a couple of appearances.

 (Image from http://www.l-sport.fi/uutiset.html)